AivinXJ/SGG-Score-Fetcher/README.md

 # Smashgg Score Fetcher By @AivinXJ
-## This tool helps grab some data from the SmashGG API and saving them into TXT files, feel free to use the tool without removing the credits
+## This tool helps grab some data from the SmashGG API and saving them into TXT and CSV files, feel free to use the tool without removing the credits

 # How to manually create?
-1. Install python [here](https://www.python.org/downloads/) (Python 3.8.4 Recommended), make sure while installing to add python to PATH
+1. Download and Install python [here](https://www.python.org/downloads/) (Python 3.8.4 Recommended), make sure while installing to add python to PATH
-2. Install the zip [here](https://github.com/AivinXJ/SGG-Score-Fetcher/archive/main.zip), Unzip it and you now have all code needed!
+2. Download the zip [here](https://github.com/AivinXJ/SGG-Score-Fetcher/archive/main.zip), Unzip it and you now have all code needed!
 3. Run the [installer.py](https://github.com/AivinXJ/smashgg-score-changer/blob/main/installer.py)
 4. Download the [mainfile.pyw](https://github.com/AivinXJ/smashgg-score-changer/blob/main/mainfile.pyw) python file
 5. Place the program in a file that you want all the files to be in (like the TXT files for example)